 In 2017, TSW purchased Good Roads, a Florida based distributor and manufacturer of custom wheels and tires.
 As part of the acquisition, TSW acquired the Status Alloys, Ruff Wheels, Tuff A.T., and XO Luxury brands.
 During this time, TSW also acquired the Level 8 Motorsports brand.

-Between 2016 and 2017, TSW expanded from one large distribution center in Southern California to five large company owned distribution centers across the United States.
-The state of the art distribution centers are situated in the major markets of Los Angeles, Dallas, Chicago, Atlanta, and Miami and enable the company to carry over 400,000 wheels in stock.
+Between 2016 and 2019, TSW expanded from a single distribution center in Southern California to eight large, company owned distribution centers across the United States.
+The state of the art distribution centers are situated in the major markets of Los Angeles, Dallas, Seattle, Salt Lake City, Chicago, Philadelphia, Atlanta, and Miami and enable the company reach a majority of the country within 1-2 transit days.